richardjhughes/project-dependencies/README.md

 * Git
 * Standard compiler setup for your platform (MSVC, Clang, GCC, Xcode etc...)

-To build on Linux, to also need to install:
+To build on Linux, you also need to install:
 * Autoconf
     ```
     sudo apt-get install autoconf